jameswestgate/mediaQuery/README.md

 mediaQuery
 ==========

 Media query plug-in for jQuery - responsive made easy.
-If using < IE10 then include the polyfill for matchMedia here:
+Adds a class to each selected element equal to the key of any matching media query.

 ***Usage:***